commercetools/commercetools-sync-java/src/main/java/com/commercetools/sync/inventories/README.md

 [JVM-SDK](https://github.com/commercetools/commercetools-jvm-sdk)
 [Reference](https://github.com/commercetools/commercetools-jvm-sdk/blob/master/commercetools-sdk-base/src/main/java/io/sphere/sdk/models/Reference.java)
 what makes the `supplyChannel` key [can't be simply extracted from this reference](https://github.com/commercetools/commercetools-jvm-sdk/blob/master/commercetools-sdk-base/src/main/java/io/sphere/sdk/models/Reference.java#L98).
-Because of that you have to assert that data you provide for sync process are valid (how valid data look like was mentioned near descriptions of `sync` and `syncDrafts` methods in [How to use it?](#how-to-use-it) section).
+Because of that you have to make sure that data you provide for sync process are valid (how valid data look like was mentioned near descriptions of `sync` and `syncDrafts` methods in [How to use it?](#how-to-use-it) section).
 This is important for proper comparision of new and old inventories that reference supply channels.
 Keep in mind that invalid input data may result in invalid sync output!